Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **Jamba: A Hybrid Transformer-Mamba Language Model;** Opher Lieber et al
 - **JetMoE: Reaching Llama2 Performance with 0.1M Dollars;** Yikang Shen et al
 - **RHO-1: Not All Tokens Are What You Need;** Zhenghao Lin et al
+- **DeepSeek-V2: A Strong, Economical, and Efficient Mixture-of-Experts Language Model;** DeepSeek-AI

 ## Scaling Law